-We offer a chargeable collection service to householders in the Thanet District.
+We offer a chargeable collection service for large items to households in the Thanet District.

 Terms and Conditions